instantbots/aipkg/README.md

 for use by your agent and others or keep them private.

-When you ask your agent a question that requires a tool call, Instant.bot will automatically route the request to the appropriate tool from the Instant Tool Package Registry and call the tool on your behalf.
+When you ask your agent a question that requires a tool call, Instant.bot will automatically route the request to the appropriate tool from the Instant.bot Package Registry and call the tool on your behalf.

 ## Is this free or paid?